-There is doubt of the collectability of the Namibian VAT refund claims totaling \$699,074 (November 30, 2021 -\$639,000) due to inconsistent treatment of approving and issuing refund claims to exploration companies by the Namibian Ministry of Finance.
+There is doubt of the collectability of a portion of Namibian VAT refund claims totaling \$821,028 (November 30, 2021 -\$639,000) due to inconsistent treatment of approving and issuing refund claims to exploration companies by the Namibian Ministry of Finance.
 The Company has been advised that all outstanding VAT refund claims are being held pending the outcome of a current court case on this matter and further review by the Namibian government.
-The VAT receivable of \$424,961 (November 30, 2021 - \$387,385), generated from Namibia expenditures related to the Lofdal property, has been presented as current as it is expected that the amount will be recovered through the Company's agreement with JOGMEC.
-The remaining VAT receivable of \$274,111 (November 30, 2021 - \$251,615) has been presented as a long-term asset.
+The VAT receivable of \$367,035 (November 30, 2021 - \$387,385), generated from Namibia expenditures related to the Lofdal property, has been presented as current due to actual refunds in the period related to the Mining Licence received in May 2021.
+The Company expects the amount of \$344,679 (2021 - \$nil) will be recovered through the Company's agreement with JOGMEC (note 7).
+The remaining VAT receivable of \$109,315 (November 30, 2021 -\$251,615) has been reclassified to exploration and evaluations assets (note 7).